chwchiu/comp4321project-g9-2022s/README.md

 ## Notes about the Phase 1 Submission:

-**1.** We have more 30 indexed pages in the spider_result.txt (We have 86 entries).
+**1.** We have more than 30 indexed pages in the spider_result.txt (We have 86 entries).
 That is because we ran the crawler with depth=2 in crawler.java, and because our crawler gets more than 30 pages from the first webpage, we have 86 entries total in our spider_result.txt.

 **2.** Our program does not yet check if two pages redirects to the same page, and thus there might be a few duplicate results in the current spider_result.txt.
 However, we are sure that there are more than 30 unique results.